 Whilst places are offered according to the date when a complete application is submitted to the Admissions Office, the following criteria is used to establish the priority of students on a waiting pool at any time during the school year:

-Companies and embassies already supporting a large number of students in the School will, from time to time, receive notice from the School of the enrollment capacity situation, for their planning purposes.
+Companies and embassies already supporting a large number of students in the School will, from time to time, receive notice from the School of the enrolment capacity situation, for their planning purposes.

 ISB provides a special programme that offers students the possibility to attend the school for a reduced Tuition Fee.

-The criteria and the application procedure for Assisted Places are published on the school’s website and available upon request from the Admissions Office.
+The criteria and the application procedure for Financial Aid are published on the school’s website and available upon request from the Admissions Office.